manonberriche/manonberriche.github.io/research.md

 * **Berriche**, M. (2020).
 A Social Network Analysis To Study The Argumentative Interactions Between Pro And Anti-Vaxxers On Facebook. *International Network For Social Network Analysis (Sunbelt)*, Paris, France.
 Presentation.

 * **Berriche**, M. & Altay, S. (2020).
 Positive Attitude!
-Audience Engages More With Positive And Phatic Posts Than Health Misinformation On Facebook. *Research on Online Political Hostility (ROPH)*, Aarhus, Denmark.
+Audience Engages More With Positive And Phatic Posts Than With Health Misinformation On Facebook. *Research on Online Political Hostility (ROPH)*, Aarhus, Denmark.
 Poster.

 ## Work in progress